-What happens when you want to buy a house, a unit, a block of land, or other form of real estate?
+What happens when you want to buy a unit?
 How do you make sure that your rights are protected?
 How can your solicitor advise you, and what will he or she do on your behalf to make sure everything is in order?

 This information has been prepared as a general guide to help you understand your solicitor’s role in conveyancing.
 Your solicitor will be pleased to answer any specific questions you may have.